title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 dApp : A decentralized application is a type of distributed open source software application that runs on a peer-to-peer (P2P) blockchain network rather than on a single computer.
 DApps are visibly similar to other software applications that are supported on a website or mobile device.

-This tutorial shows you how to create a poke game on smart contract.
-The game consists on poking the owner of a smart contract.
-The smart contract keeps a track of user interactions and stores a trace.
+This tutorial shows you how to create a Poke game as a smart contract.
+The game consists of poking the owner of a smart contract.
+The smart contract keeps track of user interactions and stores a trace.

 Poke sequence diagram.